NoahShaw99/DATA_612_PWS1_AQI_Deep_Learning_Group_Project/README.md

 ├── requirements.txt
 ├── README.md
 ├── Instructions.md
-└── aqi_outputs/        # created by the notebook
+└── aqi_outputs/        # can also be created by the notebook
 ```